dward2/BME547/Assignments/01_tool_setup_git_intro.md

   b) Click on the green "New issue" button.
   c) In the title, enter your name and the GitHub user name you created.
 For example, "David Ward - dward2".
-  d) In the comment area, please include your Duke e-mail address.
+  d) In the comment area, please include your Duke e-mail address and whether your primary computer for this class is running Windows, macOS, or Linux.
   e) Click the green "Submit new issue" button.

 4. Download and install `git` at https://git-scm.com.
 We will be using